tvmai/tvmai.github.io/_posts/2017-10-30-Bringing-AMDGPUs-to-TVM-Stack-and-NNVM-Compiler-with-ROCm.md

 ## A Note on performance

 The current support on ROCm focuses on the functionality coverage.
 We have already seen promising performance results by simply adopting existing TVM schedules for CUDA backend.
-For example, you can try running [the gemm test script](https://github.com/dmlc/tvm/blob/master/topi/recipe/gemm/cuda_gemm_square.py) in TVM repository and see the result.
+For example, you can try running [the gemm test script](https://github.com/dmlc/tvm/blob/master/topi/recipe/gemm/cuda_gemm_square.py) in the TVM repository and see the result.
 For two types of cards we tested, the current gemm recipe for square matrix multiplication (not yet specifically optimized for AMD GPUs) already achieves 60% to 65% of peak performance.
 We are starting to look at performance optimization and we expect more improvement to come.

 ## Walkthrough of ROCm backend

-In the following part of article we focus on explaining how to use ROCm backend when working with TVM directly.
+In the following part of this article we focus on explaining how to use ROCm backend when working with TVM directly.
 All you need to do is to build your TVM function under the target “rocm” and create a runtime context for it.
 Here, we show an example of ROCm backend usage, following ‘Vector Add Example’ in TVM’s [getting started tutorial](http://docs.tvmlang.org/tutorials/get_started.html#vector-add-example).

 We start by setting up a compute operation and a schedule for the vector add kernel.
 This step is independent of a backend.